What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 You can post a bit of news on the Notice Board page, or an event on the Things To Do page; or make a comment on any page, using the comments form at the bottom of any post.

-Very often, people just email some notes to us and ask us to turn them into a snippet of news.
+Very often, people just email some thoughts to us and we turn them into a snippet of news.
 We are happy to do that.

 You can also submit a photo or short video for our Photo Of The Moment spot (obviously, the photo must have some relevance to Draycott and surroundings…): just send an email to us with the photo attached.